 Temporary Nature: Prophecy was foundational to the Church (Eph.
 2:20).
 Revelation 22:18-19 closes the Scripture with a warning to never add to His completed revelation.
-Jude 3-4 also seems to indicate a closed canon where God no longer speaks prophetically.
+Jude 3-4 also appears to suggest a closed canon, implying that God no longer speaks prophetically.
 However, two future witnesses are yet to come during the Great Tribulation who will both prophesy (Rev. 11:3).
 If true prophecies which add to God's revelation do not exist today, the warning "do not despise prophetic utterances" (1 Thess.
-5:20) cannot be disobeyed except in reference to disobeying biblical commands.
+5:20) cannot be disobeyed except about disobeying biblical commands.
 Prophecy is equal in authority to the Bible, for it is God's inerrant word in spoken form rather than written form.